ericoporto/ags-manual-wiki/Translations.md

 on the world wide web that works.

 When you play the game with the translation enabled and special characters of the language are replaced with ??
-(2 questionmarks specifically), this means the encoding of the .trs files uses 2 bytes for each character, so make sure you save and encode the .trs file to ANSI and NOT in unicode or UTF-8 encoding.
+(2 question marks specifically), this means the encoding of the .trs files uses 2 bytes for each character, so make sure you save and encode the .trs file to ANSI and NOT in unicode or UTF-8 encoding.